ctdean/clojure-style/README.md

 on the last line.
 When the writer gets this wrong it is very easy for the reader to draw the wrong conclusion about how the code works.

-Therefor, the writer's job is to make sure that the code is easy to read and structured in the way that the reader expects.
+Therefore, the writer's job is to make sure that the code is easy to read and structured in the way that the reader expects.

 This guide will focus on how to structure and format code so it is easy to read.
 It will not get into the semantics of Clojure and tell you when to use `seq`.
-Instead it will focus on what column to start code and how to write comments.
-Except as noted below, use your judgment on when to add line breaks.
+Instead it will focus on what column to start code, when to add line breaks, and how to write comments.

 ## Bracket matching